Holi, also known as the festival of colors is known to be one of the most celebrated festivals in Hindu Mythology.

 The festival of Holi has an association of tales of legends Vishnu, Krishna, and Kama & Rati.

 It is a festival with various cultural differences among Hindu regions in the Indian subcontinent.
 This day is a reminder to get rid of past errors and fill the hearts with love, joy, and festivity.
 Thereby, it is the day to indulge yourselves in colors.
 On this day, people forget the mistakes of others and forgive each other.
-Holi is also the mark of commencement of spring season.
+Holi is also the mark of commencement of the spring season.

 The account behind the celebration of Holi has legend Vishnu and his incarnation associated with it.